 The probability of selling to existing customers is 60-70%, while the probability of selling to a new prospect is 5-20%.

-More and more companies are studying psychology and the user journey points in which they can leverage extra sales.
-With mobile and smart technology, data analytics, and predictive intelligence technology, this job is dramatically more comfortable.
+More and more companies are studying psychology and the user journey points to leverage extra sales.
+This job is dramatically more comfortable with mobile and smart technology, data analytics, and predictive intelligence technology.
 Gentle nudges, or suggestions, can be made at critical times to increase sales.
 This trend is already apparent and is likely to continue to grow.

-There is no doubt that route planning or route management will be a useful solution to reduce your last-mile delivery costs.
+The number one change to make is to acquire a great last-mile delivery app to help with your route planning.
 Route planning is a much more complex problem than what it appears to be at first glance.
 There are a high number of factors that come into play that can increase efficiency and reduce costs.
-To get more details, please check out our article on route planning
+We strongly suggest using Upper Route Planner.

 Another way to improve last-mile delivery profitability is to do continuous optimization during the day.
-As new customers are placing orders during the day, software with real-time optimization can help reorganize the transport schedules.
-Last-mile logistics systems must take into account all the factors, evaluate them, and create optimized delivery times.
+As new customers place orders during the day, software with real-time optimization can help reorganize the transport schedules.
+Last-mile logistics systems must consider all the factors, evaluate them, and create optimized delivery times.

 Another way to cut last-mile logistics and last-mile delivery costs is to ensure that you have the right vehicle for the right job.
-As an example, there may include certain deliveries that happen in congested urban areas; for these types of routes, you may want to use a different kind of vehicle in density areas than in rural areas.
+For example, there may include certain deliveries in congested urban areas; for these routes, you may want to use a different kind of vehicle in density areas than in rural areas.
 Of course, you will want to look at vehicle utilization as well.

 We’ve covered vehicle costs and other factors in our article on Fleet Management.

-On a more human level, 92% of consumers say that they would purchase again from the same supplier if they have an easy return policy.
+On a more human level, 92% of consumers say they would purchase again from the same supplier if they have an easy return policy.
 This preference has to do with the perceived risk of purchasing something online that they’ve never seen before.
-Therefore, this is an area that, if improved, can lead to a substantial increase in repeat clients.
+Therefore, if improved, this is an area that can lead to a substantial increase in repeat clients.
 Areas of improvement can be at the checkout process or in the marketing.
 Having an excellent reverse logistics plan to go with this is in your best interest.

-Last-mile delivery is important because it can mean the difference in going out of business or becoming a market leader.
+This final stage of delivery is important because it can mean the difference between going out of business or becoming a market leader.
 Fast delivery and positive customer experience are increasingly important to customers.

-The main reason for the high costs is the inefficiencies inherent to the current model of delivery.
+The main problem is the high costs associated with the inefficiencies inherent to the current model of delivery.
 There are a lot of variables that go into last-mile delivery.
 Companies are adapting by using mobile and other technology, and the issue is that the industry is slow to catch up.

 In conclusion, the importance of optimizing your last-mile delivery is undeniable.
-Take note of the rising trends we discussed and determine how they can best fit into your overall shipping plan.
+Please note the rising trends we discussed and determine how they can best fit your overall shipping plan.
 We hope this covers many of your questions relating to the challenges of last-mile logistics!
-If you have any questions, please don’t hesitate to contact us, or send us a message with your email address, and we’ll be sure to get back to you!
+If you have any questions, please don’t hesitate to contact us or send us a message with your email address, and we’ll be sure to get back to you!